 Step back in time and imagine the incredible gladiator battle that would have taken place in front of a stadium packed to the brim with screaming, adoring Roman fans.
 Walking out for the first time into the arena really is an awe-inspiring experience.

 But it’s not just what went on here that makes this place a marvel.
 It’s the architecture that is truly impressive.

-Insider tip: To avoid the hugeeee queues, book your colosseum tour online.
+Pro tip: To avoid the hugeeee queues, book your colosseum tour online.
 You can even get combined tickets for the Roman Forum and Colosseum.